Canarian Nationalist Left

 Canarian Nationalist Left (Izquierda Nacionalista Canaria, INC) was a Canarian left-wing nationalist political party operating in the Canary Islands.

 History

 INC emerged from the Canarian Nationalist Autonomous Confederation (CANC), and splinter group of the Canarian People's Union (UPC).
-In the 1987 Canarian elections INC run in a coalition with Canarian Assembly, gaining 46,229 votos (6.96%) and 2 seats.
-Later in the same year both parties merged and created the Canarian Nationalist Alternative.
+In the 1987 Canarian elections, INC run in a coalition with Canarian Assembly, gaining 46,229 votes (6.96%) and 2 seats.
+Later in the same year, both parties merged and created the Canarian Nationalist Alternative.